CodeYourFuture/curriculum/content/js2/blocks/one-pair/index.md

 ### 🧭 Strategy

 We first need to separate out the `"fruit=banana"` string so we can access `"fruit"` and `"banana"` separately.
 We can do this by splitting up the string by the `=` character.

-We can split the string into an array consisting of `['fruit', 'banana']`

-Then we can grab the array's contents and assign the elements meaningful names.
+We can split the string into an array consisting of `['fruit', 'banana']`.
+Then we can grab the array's contents and assign the elements meaningful names:

 ```js
 function parseQueryString(queryString) {